almita/micb475-team9/README.md

 	- if we find that the model is bad we need to reach out to the researchers just to let them know that we're going to be "criticizing" their paper
 - record everything we do to clean up the metadata
 - get a head start on the metadata
+- research on strains of the bacteria we found and the relation with human health